#1 Colorbond® Gutter & Roofing Experts on the Gold Coast — Get A Quote Today!

 Leaking Gutter Joints

 Gaps between sections of connected gutters often lead to leaking joints.
 The gaps allow water to drip out from between the seams.
 Check for any visible water leaks around joints.
-Clean the joints thoroughly, reseal them with exterior silicone sealant, and replace any worn-out gutter brackets.
+Clean the joints thoroughly, reseal them with exterior silicone sealant, and replace worn-out gutter brackets.

 Overflowing Gutters